jason-shen/rust-for-nodejs-developers/README.md

 [![License](http://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/jason-shen/rust-for-nodejs-developers/master/LICENSE)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](#contributing)

-This guide full of examples is intended for people learning Go that are coming from Node.js, although the vice versa can work too.
-This is not meant to be a complete guide and it is assumed that you've gone through the [Tour of Go](https://tour.golang.org/) tutorial.
+This guide full of examples is intended for people learning Rust that are coming from Node.js, although the vice versa can work too.
+This is not meant to be a complete guide and it is assumed that you've gone through the [Getting Started of Rust](https://www.rust-lang.org/learn/get-started) tutorial.
 This guide is meant to be barely good enough to help you at a high level understand how to do *X* in *Y* and doing further learning on your own is of course required.